Brussels Belgium is a beautiful city

 You could see all of Brussels from the top ball.

 We continued on into the city we walked through cobblestone streets and past famous restaurants in little lane-ways.

-The colour and aroma made me feel more like I was in a Middle-Eastern market place.
+The color and aroma made me feel more like I was in a Middle-Eastern marketplace.
 It is called RUE DES BOUCHERS.

 Next to walk to was the famous Brussels Pissing Boy or “Manneken Pis” – we are amazed at how small he was and the legend was he put out the city fire.

-Other sights were St. Michel’s Cathedral, where we sat inside for a while and Explorason had a rest.
+Other cites were St. Michel’s Cathedral, where we sat inside for a while and Explorason had a rest.
 We had walked quite a way already.

 We had covered so much ground, and my Explorafriend’s poor feet we aching in her boots.